 Mosquitofish are available for pickup at the District's office at 155 Mason Circle in Concord Monday through Friday (except holidays) from 8:00 a.m. to 4:30 p.m.
 Containers are provided.
+One fish per every four square feet of a water feature's total surface area is how we determine how many fish to provide to residents.
 Please call in advance (925) 685-9301 if you need large numbers (50 or more) for a water feature such as a swimming pool or large pond.
 This applies to residents who are going to obtain fish from the District office ONLY).

 This hearty species of guppy can survive various water quality conditions and temperatures as well as reproduce often.
 Learn more about caring for mosquitofish by clicking here.

 Mosquitofish may be used in ornamental ponds, horse troughs, stock ponds and other artificial water bodies and may not be placed by the public in creeks or natural water sources.